This code is part of KQCircuits

 # to calculate EPR.

-[docs] def correction_cuts(simulation: Simulation, prefix: str = "") -> dict[str, dict]: """Derives correction cuts for each partition region in a single element.
+[docs] def correction_cuts(simulation: EPRTarget, prefix: str = "") -> dict[str, dict]: """Derives correction cuts for each partition region in a single element.
 This function is meant to be passed to ``get_epr_correction_simulations`` as ``correction_cuts`` argument.
 If a composition of multiple such functions is needed (for example ``simulation`` contains multiple elements, for each we want to calculate EPR), a function can be defined that returns a dict consisting of multiple ``correction_cuts`` calls, then that function can be passed to ``get_epr_correction_simulations``.
+When KLayout is open in GUI mode, the correction cuts defined here can be visualised by enabling the ``_epr_show`` parameter and assigning a layer for correction cuts using ``_epr_cross_section_cut_layer``.
 Args: simulation: refpoints and parameters of the single element simulation are used to derive the partition regions prefix: optional prefix differentiates sets of partition regions if extracted from multiple elements within ``simulation`` Returns: Configuration dict of correction cuts used by ``get_epr_correction_simulations`` """ return { f"{prefix}1region": { "p1": simulation.refpoints["base"] + pya.DPoint(0, -30), "p2": simulation.refpoints["base"] + pya.DPoint(0, 30), "metal_edges": [{"x": 20}], }, f"{prefix}2region": { "p1": simulation.refpoints["coupler"] + pya.DPoint(simulation.a, -30), "p2": simulation.refpoints["coupler"] + pya.DPoint(simulation.a, 30), "metal_edges": [{"x": 30}], }, f"{prefix}3region": { "p1": simulation.refpoints["ro"] + pya.DPoint(-30, simulation.b), "p2": simulation.refpoints["ro"] + pya.DPoint(30, simulation.b), "metal_edges": [{"x": 30}], }, }